 Anyone who has ever decided to run and serve has dealt with these issues.
 Rest assured that whether you win or lose, you will be a changed person after the election.

-If nothing else, you will came away from the experience with a greater appreciation for the political system and all that goes with it.
+If nothing else, you will come away from the experience with a greater appreciation for the political system and all that goes with it.

 How do I run for local office?

-First, you want to know what offices are available.
-It doesn’t make sense to start a campaign the first year of an incumbent’s term.
+First, you want to know what offices are available and open to serve.
+It doesn’t make sense to start a campaign during the first year of an incumbent’s term.

 Local offices to run for during a first campaign may include positions such as school board, town board or local board.
 You typically don’t need as much experience.
-It’s a great way to work yourself to higher positions in time.
+It’s a great way to work yourself to higher to higher positions.

-Your state’s secretary of state website for information about available offices.
-You can find your state or election office website for information on state-wide voting guidance.
+Look to your state’s secretary of state website for information about available offices.
+You can search your state or election office website for information on state-wide voting guidance.
 You will also want a handle on state voting requirements and local voting information.

 How to file for candidacy